Jeneen Interlandi

-Jeneen Interlandi is a staff writer at the New York Times magazine and a member of The New York Times editorial board.
+Jeneen Interlandi (born 1977) is a staff writer at the New York Times magazine and a member of The New York Times editorial board.

 Interlandi was born in Medellín, Colombia, adopted by Sicilian-Americans, and raised in Central New Jersey.
 After a bachelor's degree in biology at Rutgers University, Interlandi earned a M.A. in environmental science and M.S. in journalism at Columbia University.
 She was a 2013 Harvard University Nieman Fellow.
 She has written about health, science, and education since 2006.
 Before joining the Times, she was a staff writer at Consumer Reports and Newsweek, and a freelance journalist for several national magazines.
 She participated in The 1619 Project, with an essay highlighting the work of Rebecca Lee Crumpler.